randName/ap-inbox/README.md

 This implementation saves inbox activity to Firebase.

+You can use the Firebase Service Account private key as the signing key.

 Refer to instructions on the original [ActivityPub-inbox repo](https://github.com/musakui/ActivityPub-inbox) to deploy.

 ## Further reading